Privacy Policy

 How does Oakdale Credit Union collect my personal information?
 We collect your personal information, for example, when you

-• open an account or deposit money
+• Open an account

-• pay your bills or apply for a loan
+• Pay your bills or apply for a loan

-• use your debit or credit card
+• Use your debit or credit card

 Why can't I limit all sharing?
 Federal law gives you the right to limit only